entoj/entoj.github.io/user/export/Exporter.md

 #### Global

-To configure the default settings of a entity you can add a `export.globals.<Exporter>` section.
+To configure the default settings of a entity you can add a `export.settings.<Exporter>` section.
 Those settings are global and therefore used whenever the macro is part of an export.

 {% hint style='tip' %}Local settings will override global settings{% endhint %}